 Dassel Cokato Early Childhood is responsible for Early Childhood Family Education (ECFE) classes and special events, School Readiness Play and Learn Preschool, and Early Childhood Screening.

-Play and Learn Preschool is proud to be a 4-Star Parent Aware-rated program.
-Classes for 4-year-olds take place at the Early Childhood Center, Dassel Elementary and Cokato Elementary.
+Play and Learn Preschool is a 4-Star Parent Aware-rated program.
+Classes for 4-year-olds take place at the Early Childhood Center, Dassel Elementary, and Cokato Elementary.
 The Early Childhood Center hosts preschool classes for 3-year-olds, and ECFE classes for families with children ages birth to 5, not yet in kindergarten.

 The Early Childhood Center, located on the northwest corner of the Dassel-Cokato High School/Middle School campus, is home to a beautiful, fenced playground.
 Families with young children are welcome to enjoy the playground anytime.

 The Dassel Community Chest was founded in 1959, to collect funds and distribute them to local and regional charities.
 The annual community chest drive is in October each year.
 There are 12 board members in the organization, which meets in October and January, at the Dassel History Center.

-The aim of Cub Scouting is to help boys grow into good citizens who are strong in character and personally fit.
-This is why it is said that Cub Scouting is “fun with a purpose.”
+The aim of Cub Scouting is to help boys grow into good citizens, who are strong in character and personally fit.
+Cub Scouting is “fun with a purpose.”
 Every Cub Scout is a member of a Cub Scout pack, divided into smaller groups, called dens.
-Each den has about six to eight boys.
+Each den has appoximately six to eight boys.
 All of the Cub Scouts in a den are about the same age.
 Much of the fun happens right in the den and pack.

 The den usually meets one to two times a month, and the pack meets once a month.
 At den meetings and pack meetings, Cub Scouts do different things for fun and learning.
 While having fun, Scouts also earn badges and awards.
 Cub Scouts also participate in summer day camp and resident camp.